CLCStriders/striders/_posts/2016-01-19-paul-northup-vlm-training.md

 categories:
   - Blog
 ---
-In his second blog, Paul Northup, CLC Striders&#8217; Virgin London Marathon representative, shares his training plans.<!--more-->
+In his second blog, Paul Northup, CLC Striders' Virgin London Marathon representative, shares his training plans.<!--more-->

 **What type of training plans have worked well in the past?**